vuejs/docs/src/guide/ssr/routing.md

 })
 ```

-For server part, we need to update our `server.js` script:
+We also need to update our `server.js` script:

 ```js
 // server.js